See how you could win a trip to the Olympic Games Paris 2024, courtesy of Visa.

 Update your automatic payments.
 Once you have your new credit card in hand, look at everywhere you’re using your old card and make updates.
 You might pay your bills automatically with your credit card (especially if you’re trying to earn rewards or cash back), but don’t forget about other places like your Amazon, Apple Pay or Google Pay accounts.

 Don’t close your old card.
 Keeping your old card open is good for your credit score, especially age of credit and credit utilization factors.
 Unless you’re paying an annual fee on a card you never use, it’s best to keep the old card open and put it away for emergencies.
 Or, you can do like I did, and keep one small automatic monthly payment on the old card.
-Last year, I switched to the Alliant Platinum Rewards card because it earns two points per dollar on all purchases with no annual fee and tons of redemption options, while my Capital One Venture Card only earns 1.5 points per dollar, and you can only redeem those points for travel perks.
+I switched to using an Alliant Visa credit card in 2018 because it earns more than my old Capital One credit card did, and that card could only be redeemed for travel perks, while my Alliant card is redeemable for cashback.
 So, I still automatically pay my monthly gym membership fee on that card (and then set up an automatic monthly bill pay to my Capital One card).
 Set it and forget it.

 Maggie Tomasek is the Social Media & PR Specialist at Alliant.
 She began her career as a journalist for newspapers in Utica, N.Y., Des Moines and Cincinnati before moving to Chicago in 2009.
 Maggie is a seven-time Chicago Marathon finisher and a lifelong creative writer with a passion for comedy.
 Her mom instilled in her a great sense of fiscal responsibility, and her big sister told her to throw that responsibility out the window every once in a while in the name of life experience.
 So far, that combination of financial advice has worked out pretty well for her.